Aura vs. LifeLock 2026: Robust Features vs. Maximum Insurance Premiums

 Aura vs. LifeLock: Which is better?

 Aura is the better service because it offers the best value and is the ultimate "set-and-forget" digital protection service.
 With Aura, you get all the core identity monitoring features, including three-bureau credit monitoring and online security software, with all plans.
-With competitors like Norton LifeLock, you need to pay more premiums to unlock the complete service.
+With competitors like LifeLock, you need to pay higher-tier subscription fees to unlock the complete service.

 LifeLock is part of the Norton family, and Norton has long been a leading name in security.
-Unfortunately, that also means Norton has a wide variety of products that all cost enough to make you second-guess whether or not they fit your monthly budget.
+Unfortunately, that also means LifeLock offers a wide variety of products that all cost enough to make you second-guess whether they fit your monthly budget.
 Aura decided to include all of these in a single service.

 4.8